How to Style Your Hallway: 12 Lighting Setups for Every Budget

 Working Around Landlord Lighting (We’ve All Been There)

-Apartment hallways hit different and not in a good way.
-You usually can’t swap the ceiling fixture, and your landlord clearly picked the most forgettable option available.
+Apartment hallways hit different, and not in a good way.
+You usually can’t swap the ceiling fixture, and your landlord clearly picked the most forgettable option on the market.

-r/Decor worked with a basic flush mount and poured energy into everything else.
+r/Decor worked with a basic flush mount and poured all their energy into everything else.
 They painted the doors a deep near-black finish, creating bold contrast against white textured walls.
-A black and white diamond-pattern runner covers the dark hardwood floor nearly the full length.
+A black and white diamond-pattern runner covers the dark hardwood floor nearly the full length of the corridor.

-The result?
-A hallway that looks like a choice rather than a default.
-The flush mount handles the functional lighting.
-The drama comes entirely from the dark doors and graphic runner.
+The result looks like a deliberate design choice rather than a default setting.
+The flush mount handles functional lighting while the drama comes entirely from the dark doors and graphic runner.
+That’s a smart budget split.

 The Renter’s Playbook

-• Focus your budget on a statement runner (instant transformation)
+• Focus your budget on a statement runner for an instant transformation

 • Paint or use contact paper on doors if your lease allows it